Jewish Death and Funeral Rituals

 In Jewish law, being in the presence of a dead body causes ritual uncleanness.
 Thus a kohein (member of the priestly family) may not be in the presence of a corpse, and those who have been must wash their hands before entering a home, whether or not they touched the body.

 Dead bodies may not be cremated, and burial takes place as soon as possible after death.
 Embalming and the removal of organs and fluids is prohibited, although there are allowances for autopsies and organ donation.
 The former can be done if it would save a life or if local law requires it; the latter may be done since the organ's eventual burial will fulfill the requirement to bury the entire body.

 Open caskets are forbidden by Jewish law, as it would be disrespectful to allow any enemies of the dead to view them in their helpless state.
 Bodies are buried in a simple linen shroud, so that the poor will not receive less honor than the rich.
 The body is also wrapped in a tallit.

 Jewish law requires that tombstones be erected on all graves, so the dead will be remembered and the grave will not be desecrated.
-In some communities it is customary to place stones on the grave when visiting, as was done in the film Schindler's List.
+In some communities it is customary to place stones on the grave when visiting.
 The origins of this tradition are not entirely clear, and it is not universally practiced.

 Jewish tombstones display the sort of information found on most tombstones: the name of the deceased, date of death, and a short benediction.
 This information is normally written in Hebrew, and certain symbols indicating the deceased is Jewish may also be present, such as a menorah, star of David, torah scroll, lion, or the tablets of the Ten Commandments.